 Hypertensive crisis is an umbrella term for hypertensive urgency and hypertensive emergency.
 These two conditions occur when blood pressure becomes very high, possibly causing organ damage.

-Hypertensive urgency occurs when blood pressure spikes -- blood pressure readings are 180/110 or higher -- but there is no damage to the body's organs.
+Hypertensive urgency occurs when blood pressure spikes -- blood pressure readings are 180/110 or higher -- but there is no damage to the body's organs or symptoms.
 Blood pressure can be brought down safely within a few hours with blood pressure medication.

 Organ damage associated with hypertensive emergency may include: